 When we talk about a “registered dog”, or a “pedigreed dog”, or a “dog with papers”, we are referring to an animal that has a traceable lineage.
 Think of it as the official birth certificate for your dog.
 The registration paper contains all the important information pertaining to the identification on your dog, including a unique registration number, date of birth, gender, color and markings, parentage, breeder name and owner’s name.
 Most breeders register puppies in their names as owners at the beginning, and will only transfer ownership to the puppy’s buyer when all contractual terms, such as sterilization or health testing, are completed.
 In cases where a buyer breaches his contract, the registration paper often becomes a record of proof for the breeder’s title to the puppy.
 A dog needs to be “registered”, i.e. have his ID number, to participate in sanctioned events held by the organization with which the dog is registered.

 So many times have I heard people say, “oh all I want is a pet, not a show dog, so I don’t care about its papers”.
-This can’t be more wrong, because without his papers, how, other than by DNA testing, does anyone prove that the dog you’re getting is in fact one that you’re expecting.
+This can’t be more wrong, because without his papers, how, other than by DNA testing (which most are still in development and not 100% reliable), does anyone prove that the dog you’re getting is in fact one that you’re expecting.
 Would you say the same about your child’s birth certificate, that “all you want is a loving child, and I don’t care if he/she was in fact yours”???
 Other than as a document of identification and proof of lineage, a registration paper does very little more.
 Contrary to common *mis*belief, a dog “with papers” DOES NOT mean that the dog is any better or superior in any attribute than its “non-papered” counterpart.
 And you SHOULD NOT be expected to pay more for a dog’s papers by hundreds if not even thousands of dollars.
-A breeder’s cost to register a puppy is under $50 when done promptly and correctly.
+A breeder’s cost to register a puppy is approximately $50 when done promptly and correctly.

 If the breeder is offering AKC registration, then it is likely a scam as the AKK is not recognized by the American Kennel Club.
 Furthermore, AKK are also not yet recognized by the Canadian Kennel Club (CKC), UK’s Kennel Club (KC or The KC), or Europe’s Federation Cynologique Internationale (FCI).
 Other countries (eg. in Asia), if available, usually has one prominant kennel club (many affiliated with FCI in some way) that is trustworthy and has a well established registry service.
 There is a garbage registry based in the States called the Continental Kennel Club (also CKC but not to confuse with the Canadian CKC) which is known to register anything with four legs.
 There are other “independent” registries as well that hold absolutely no weight.
 Most recently, mixed breed breeders are creating their own “registries” to pass their mongrels as “registered dogs”.
 Please be wary of these scam registries.